 Would you like to read more about Asrellion, the world of The Way of the Falling Star?
 Are you hoping to learn more about your favorite characters, or possibly see them get into hilarious trouble, or fall in love, or commit a bit of rebellion?
 The short stories of Asrellion are available here!

-It is not my intention to fleece anyone out of a fortune, but I am a starving artist making my own way in the publishing world.
+It is not my intention to fleece anyone out of a fortune, but I am a starving indie artist making my own way in the publishing world.
 For the time being, let’s try a pay-what-you-feel-is-right model.
-Paypal your payment to vulcanelf[at]gmail[dot]com and include the email address where I should send the password to access the story of your choice.
+Send your payment to paypal.me/dogwoodhousellc.
+Include both the name of the story you’d like access to and the email address where I should send the password.

 11,500 words.
 Pre-Mornnovin.